 For repeated install errors, we highly recommend you update your device using iTunes (for macOS Mojave and below and Windows) or Finder (for macOS Catalina and above.)
 When you update via iTunes or Finder, Apple installs a full version of iOS or iPadOS onto your device, including all the code changes and all the unchanged code.

-If using a VPN or Proxy on your iPhone or iPad, disable them and try installing.
-Change your Wi-Fi DNS service to 184.108.40.206 or 220.127.116.11 and attempt updating your iPhone to iOS 13.
+If using a VPN or Proxy on your iPhone or iPad, disable it and try installing.
+Change your Wi-Fi DNS service to 126.96.36.199 or 188.8.131.52 and see if you still have problems installing iOS 13 or iPadOS.

 Deep-Dive into iOS 13 and iPadOS installation errors: An error occurred installing iOS 13 or iPadOS on iPhone or iPad?
 How to fix